 Carry Research on the Company

 Now that we know an option (or options), we must not immediately decide on merging with that company.
-Rather, we must try to find out in-depth details and analysis about that company as much as possible.
-This could be for its strength, weaknesses, debt, management, how they do business, how it works and more.
+Instead, we must try to find out in-depth details and analysis about that company as much as possible.
+This could be for its strength, weaknesses, debt, management, how they do business, how it works, and more.

-To get the information, we can request the financial details, business plans and more.
+We can request the financial details, business plans, and more to get the information.
 Moreover, we can also conduct meetings with the executives to get in-depth information on the company.

 Determine the Right Price